 Charleston Personal Injury Attorney

-Cooper Wilson joined McLeod Law Group, LLC several years ago after practicing law in Charleston at a respected civil defense firm where he was a partner.
-He has extensive civil litigation and trial experience and handles medical malpractice, products liability, automobile, sexual assault, and general negligence cases.
+Cooper Wilson is the managing partner of McLeod Law Group, LLC.
+He joined the firm in 2016 after practicing law in Charleston at a respected civil defense firm where he was a partner.
+He has extensive civil litigation and trial experience and handles products liability, automobile, sexual assault, and general negligence cases.

 He is from Sumter, SC and attended Hampden-Sydney College in Virginia where he lettered in basketball and tennis.
 He was selected Academic All-Conference by the Old Dominion Athletic Conference.